-Hey, Jake!
+Hey, 3 Lakes!
 My chainsaw is getting pretty old, and it’s nearly time to get it out and do some yard work.
 Is there anything I should do to make sure it gets through another season?

 Old saws can be good; however, the problem is old saws don’t always like today’s gas.
 We can certainly service and repair your old saw, but rest assured that a new chainsaw won’t break the bank.